2. Workflow for QTCAD simulations

 As in example 1, we first import relevant modules.

-from device import constants as ct
+from qtcad.device import constants as ct

-from device import materials as mt
+from qtcad.device import materials as mt

-from device.mesh3d import Mesh
+from qtcad.device.mesh3d import Mesh

-from device.device import Device
+from qtcad.device import Device

-from device.poisson import Solver, SolverParams
+from qtcad.device.poisson import Solver, SolverParams

 import pathlib

-We then import the mesh saved in the gated_dot.msh2 file produced in the devicegen tutorial, which we assume to be stored in a meshes directory alongside the Python script that we are running.
+We then import the mesh saved in the gated_dot.msh file produced in the devicegen tutorial, which we assume to be stored in a meshes directory alongside the Python script that we are running.
 We also instantiate a device over this mesh.

 script_dir = pathlib.Path(__file__).parent.resolve()

-path_mesh = str(script_dir/'meshes'/'gated_dot.msh2')
+path_mesh = str(script_dir/'meshes'/'gated_dot.msh')

 scaling = 1e-6